Yakovlev Yak-23: U.S. testing

 A single Yak-23 was acquired by US intelligence via Yugoslavia in November 1953.
 The aircraft was a Romanian Yak-23 flown by Mihail Diaconu who had defected with it.
-The aircraft arrived disassembled and was shipped to the U.S. Air Force Test and Evaluation Center at Wright Field near Dayton, Ohio.
+The aircraft arrived disassembled and was shipped to the U.S. Air Force Test and Evaluation Center at Wright Field near Dayton, Ohio, in an operation known as Project Alpha.
 It was reassembled and made operational for several test flights, during which time it was disguised with U.S. markings.
 Efforts were made to keep the aircraft's identity secret and it was flown only in the early morning.
 On one occasion it was passed on the runway by a formation of F-86 Sabres whose pilots inquired as to the plane's identity.
 A story was conceived that the aircraft was a Bell X-5, which had a similar layout.
 At the completion of design and flight evaluations the aircraft was again disassembled and shipped quietly back to Yugoslavia in its original paint scheme.